dev-dmtrllv/nova-ms/README.md

 Issues is the main place where bugs, issues or general improvements are tracked.
 Feel free to submit a new issue, but please keep it in English.
 By providing a good description, you increase the chance of a bug being fixed.

-Tasks (past, present and future) are kept in the Cosmic project, which you get to via the "Projects" tab.
+Tasks (past, present and future) are kept in the NovaMS project, which you get to via the "Projects" tab.
 This gives you an idea of where the project is moving.

 ### Versioning